-Horizontal Auger Boring and Horizontal Directional Drilling (HDD) would require excavated pits on both sides of the creek to send and receive the pipe.
-The drill or bore methods are not recommended construction methods for crossing Otter Creek due to anticipated encounter with subsurface rock causing deflection of the drill or bore resulting in the inability to ensure crossing as well as the desired alignment.
+Horizontal Auger Boring and Horizontal Directional Drilling (HDD) would require excavated pits on both sides of Otter Creek to send and receive the sewer force main.
+The drill or bore methods are not recommended construction methods for crossing Otter Creek due to anticipated encounter with subsurface rock causing deflection of the drill or bore resulting in the inability to ensure crossing or the desired alignment.